-North America Indoor Farming Market Size, Share, Opportunities, And Trends By Growing System (Hydroponics, Aeroponics, Aquaponics, Soil-based, Hybrid), By Component (Hardware, Software And Services), By Facility Type (Glass Or Poly Greenhouse, Indoor Vertical Farm, Container Farm, Indoor DWC System), By Crop Type (Fruits And Vegetables, Herbs And Microgreens, Flowers And Ornamentals, Others), And By Country - Forecasts From 2023 To 2028
+North America Indoor Farming Market Size, Share, Opportunities, And Trends By Growing System (Hardware Hydroponics, Aeroponics, Aquaponics, Soil-based, Hybrid), By Component (Hardware, Software, Services), By Facility Type (Grass Or Poly Greenhouse, Indoor Vertical Farm, Container Farm, Indoor DWC System), By Crop Type (Fruits And Vegetables, Herbs And Microgreens, Flowers And Ornamentals, Others), And By Geography - Forecasts From 2024 To 2029

 • Report Code : KSI061614459